vustagc/dotfiles/README.md

 - ghostty
 - dunst
 - starship
-- nautilus
 - obsidian
 - cliphist
 - kdeconnect

-To add
+To do
 - folder with gtk/qt theme, cursor and fonts
-- script that moves everything to the right place
+- packages install script